Foundayo vs Ozempic: New Pill vs Proven Injection

 These are fundamentally different drugs despite both being GLP-1 medications:

-• Different mechanism intensity: Ozempic is a full GLP-1 agonist; Foundayo is a partial agonist
+- Different molecule types: Ozempic is a peptide full GLP-1 agonist; Foundayo is a non-peptide small molecule GLP-1 receptor agonist

 Cost: Foundayo Is Dramatically Cheaper